The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 Free pocket-sized tube maps are available from underground stations.

 You can also download a free tube map app.
-The Mapway tube map is a good one.
+The Mapway tube map is good if you don’t mind a few ads.

 If you can’t work out which route to take by looking at the tube map, or if you want door-to-door instruction, use Transport for London’s Journey Planner.
 It can plan your complete trip including buses, trains and the DLR.